tryffel/eventsourcing/README.md

 }
 ```

-Currently there is only one snapshot store and it's only storing snapshots in memory.

 ### Unexported aggregate properties

 As unexported properties on a struct is not possible to serialize there is the same limitation on aggregates.